There are many things on your mind when you’re moving into an apartment.

 - This may depend on the age of the child, but you may want to consider installing a gate to keep children out of the kitchen when you’re cooking a meal.

 - Familiarize yourself with the location of the fire extinguishers in the common hallways.
 Go over a plan of action with your family if the smoke alarm or carbon monoxide detector (in apartments with interior heaters and hot water heaters) sounds, the building fire alarm sounds.
 Smoke alarms and fire alarms are not connected to the fire department.
-Make sure you are safely away from the building, and then call 911.
+Make sure you are safely away from the building and then call 911.
 If you need more information on the various protection devices in your apartment, call the office and arrange for maintenance to review the location and type of devices within your home and building.

-Living Room Safety:
+Living Room Safety

 - Make sure balcony window covering cords are fastened to cleats, or well out of reach of a baby and toddler.

-- Coffee tables, TV stands, even window ledges often have sharp corners that create the potential for toddlers to injure themselves.
+- Coffee tables, TV stands, and even window ledges often have sharp corners that create the potential for toddlers to injure themselves.
 Cushion the edges with bumpers.
 Move breakables out of reach.